-Goranka Horjan has been active in ICOM since 1997.
-She was a member of the Executive Council from 2010 to 2016 and since 2017 she has been the Chair of ICOM South East Europe.
-Since 2016 she is the chairing the international jury of Europa Nostra Heritage Award in the category Education, Training and Awareness-Raising under the auspices of European Commission.
-From 2012 to 2017 she was the Chair of the European Museum Forum Board of Trustees that operates the most prestigious museum award scheme in Europe including European Museum of the Year Award and Council of Europe Museum Prize.
-For 12 years she was a general director of the Museums of Hrvatsko Zagorje where she led several museum investments (new Krapina Neanderthals Museum, renovation of the Veliki Tabor Castle, Museum of Peasant Revolts and Studio Antun Augustinčić Gallery).
-She participated in several EU funded projects like the Region of Digital Museums, project initiated in cooperation with the Ministry of Regional Development, project ECULTVALUE financed within the 7th Framework Support Action Programme (Horizon 2020), CRAFTATTRACT (Interreg) and the new project of Ethnographic Museum “Renovation of Heritage for Smart and Sustainable Growth in Hyperconnected World” supported by ERDF structural funds.
+Goranka Horjan is an art historian with Ph.
+D in information and communication sciences.
+She has been active in ICOM since 1997.
+She was a member of the Executive Council from 2010 to 2016 and from 2017 to 2019 she has been the Chair of ICOM Southeast Europe.
+Since 2019 she has been the chair of INTERCOM.
+Her main interest is leadership, management, and governance of museums.
+She encourages networking and has experience of working in other professional organizations.
+From 2015 to 2019 she was the chair of the international jury of Europa Nostra Heritage Award in the category Education, Training and Awareness-Raising under the auspices of European Commission.
+From 2012 to 2017 she chaired the European Museum Forum Board of Trustees that operates the most prestigious museum award scheme in Europe including European Museum of the Year Award and Council of Europe Museum Prize.

 Hans van de Bunte

-Reena has been spearheading many projects to promote research and development of different disciplines of art that leads to a volumetric and qualitative impact not only in the art field but to the society and young artists & performers.
+Reena has been spearheading many projects to promote research and development of different disciplines of art that leads to a volumetric and qualitative impact not only in the art field but on society and young artists & performers.

-Reena champions and facilitates Inclusion, Diversity and Gender Equality in Museums and Art Spaces.
-She is instrumental in launching the first ‘Accessibility Program’ in Eastern India, that forms a bridge between people with special abilities and Arts.
-She co-convened the first International conference in India on ‘Gender Mainstreaming and Cultural Rights’.
-She is pioneering social changes creating an inclusive culture in KCC that addresses different abilities & choices, gender & sexual diversity and marginalization of communities through appreciation and applications of art.
+She champions and facilitates Inclusion, Diversity and Gender Equality in Museums and Art Spaces.
+She is instrumental in launching the first ‘Accessibility Program’ in Eastern India, which forms a bridge between people with special abilities and Arts.
+She works for social inclusion using arts for the development of marginalized and differently-abled communities, empowering them through self-expression.
+She co-convened the first International conference in India on ‘Gender Mainstreaming and Cultural Rights.
+She is pioneering social changes by creating an inclusive culture that addresses different abilities & choices, gender & sexual diversity and marginalization of communities through appreciation and applications of art.